 A four-hour drive from Tehran, the Caspian is Iran’s Riviera, with a narrow plain of paddy fields and orchards separating the sea from forested mountains where bears and leopards roam around ruined Mongol castles.

-There are several roads connecting Tehran to the three provinces, all through breathtakingly beautiful scenery, across the mountains or alongside rivers.
-One of the roads from Tehran to Chalous on the Caspian coast, winding north across the rugged Alborz mountains, passes the popular ski resort at Dizin.
+Several roads connect Tehran to the three provinces, all through breathtakingly beautiful scenery, across the mountains or alongside rivers.
+One of the roads from Tehran to Chalous on the Caspian coast, winding north across the rugged Alborz mountains, passes the famous ski resort at Dizin.

-With their tropical climate in summer and mild winters, beautiful sandy beaches, scenic beauty and proximity to the capital the three provinces are very popular among Iranians as a holiday and weekend resort and attract the hordes.
+With their tropical climate in summer and mild winters, beautiful sandy beaches, scenic beauty and proximity to the capital, the three provinces are top-rated among Iranians as holiday and weekend resorts and attract the hordes.

 Numerous holiday and residential complexes, private villas, leisure facilities and holiday homes dot the landscape.

-If you would like to spend a few days along the northern shores of Iran and add this beautiful tour to your existing itinerary simply fill the form below or drop us an email.
+If you would like to spend a few days along the northern shores of Iran and add this beautiful tour to your existing itinerary, fill out the form below or email us.

 Tell us about the sort of itinerary you have in mind.
-In particular, places you want to visit, accommodation you have in mind, activities you would like to do and any special interests you have (e.g. temples, local history, wildlife etc).
-The more information you provide the better.
+In particular, places you want to visit, the accommodation you have in mind, activities you would like to do, and any special interests (e.g., temples, local history, wildlife, etc).
+The more information you provide, the better.